 - You could be offered something that appears to be a legitimate alternative medicine but doesn’t actually work

 - Or you might think you are getting drugs and medicines very cheaply or without a prescription but they might not be the real thing – if they actually turn up at all

 In some cases these fake medicines can actually damage your health.

 There are a variety of job scams which range from promises of a new career, where you’re asked to pay up front for training or materials, to being offered non-existent jobs abroad where you are then asked to pay a fee to organise visas and accommodation.

-You might also get caught by a work at home scheme where you are told you’ll make easy money and you may have to pay a fee up front to register.
-However, the ‘leads’ or products turn out to be worthless and – worse still – your registration details may be sold on to other scammers.
+You might also get caught by a work at home scheme where you are told you’ll make easy money and you might have to pay a fee up front to register.
+However, the ‘leads’ or products turn out to be worthless and – worse still – your registration details might be sold on to other scammers.